 Patching traps is one of the easiest ways to break your program.
-It is very difficult to write a trap patch that does not make bad assumptions about the way things work.
+It is very difficult to write a trap patch that does not make incorrect assumptions about the way things work.
 Many current applications patch traps unnecessarily.
 If a trap does not work the way you want, implement your own code instead of trying to patch the required functionality into the trap.
 Here are a few guidelines to follow if you absolutely must patch a trap:

 - Do not assume that A5 is valid when you call the patch. - Do not bypass the Trap Dispatcher to call traps directly.
-The performance gains are small, and there may be serious side effects. - Do not use the Memory Manager if your patch could conceivably be called at interrupt time or if the trap you are patching can move memory.
+The performance gains are small, and there may be serious side effects. - Do not use the Memory Manager if the trap that you are patching is not listed in "Appendix A: Routines That Move Or Purge Memory" of Inside Macintosh X-Ref.